Spreading your savings

 The yearly ISA allowance is currently £20,000.
 This means you can invest up to this amount in an ISA tax-free.
 There are certain restrictions in place that may affect your ability to diversify – for example, an individual can only open one cash ISA per year.
 This is why it is important to read our guide to ISAs or speak with an expert who can explain all the current ISA rules.

 Notice Accounts: Notice accounts give peace of mind if you don't need instant access to your savings but would like to know you can access your money with a little advance planning.
-For example, our 100 Day Notice account allows you to choose whether to give the stated notice before taking money out of the account or withdraw with less notice and pay an interest penalty amount.
+For example, a 100 Day Notice account allows you to choose whether to give the stated notice before taking money out of the account or withdraw with less notice and pay an interest penalty amount.
 Interest on this type of account is likely to be higher than instant access and lower than fixed rate accounts.

 Tax treatment and rate of interest payable will depend on individual circumstances and may change in the future.